groupdocs-metadata/GroupDocs.Metadata-Reference-Tutorials/content/english/net/diagram-metadata/read-custom-properties-diagrams/_index.md

 ### Is GroupDocs.Metadata suitable for large-scale document processing?
 Yes, GroupDocs.Metadata is designed to handle large volumes of documents efficiently.
 ### Where can I find additional support or documentation for GroupDocs.Metadata?
-Visit the [GroupDocs.Metadata forum](https://forum.groupdocs.com/c/metadata/14) for support and explore the [documentation](https://reference.groupdocs.com/metadata/net/) for detailed API references.
+Visit the [GroupDocs.Metadata forum](https://forum.groupdocs.com/c/metadata/14) for support and explore the [documentation](https://tutorials.groupdocs.com/metadata/net/) for detailed API tutorialss.
 ### Can I try GroupDocs.Metadata for free before purchasing?
 Yes, you can download a free trial version [here](https://releases.groupdocs.com/).